-We have special, optional classes in applying Wing Tsun techniques in certain topics such as fighting from the ground, dealing with weapon attacks, dealing with grappling, and others.
+We have special, optional classes in applying Wing Tsun techniques in certain situations such as fighting on the ground, dealing with weapon attacks, dealing with grappling, and others.
 Dealing with being pushed to the ground and the responses to use are incorporated in regular classes.

 Does Wing Tsun ever use ground fighting techniques or joint locks?

 As a fifth range of fighting yes.
 Prolonged ground fighting and joints locks are not specialties of Wing Tsun.
 We do not spend five minute rounds or until a tap-out in ground fighting.
 Wing Tsun is focused on ending the fight as soon as possible.
 In real self-defense, a long fight is dangerous since your attacker’s friends can come and attack you from behind.
 It is best to leave the scene as soon as an opportunity presents itself.

 Do people get injured in Wing Tsun practice?

 Nobody can guarantee injury-free practice.
 However our injury rate is very low.
 Joint locks are a very minor, part of our curriculum.